for-glory/angular-rxjs-php-laravel-with-testing/README.md

    * Skipping forward and back 10 seconds
    * Pause/Play
    * Speed up/slow down playback
+* Have a cool idea not on this list?
+Go ahead and do it but let us know what you decided to do!

 ## Submission
 Please fork this repo with the fork button on the main page, and commit and push up your code to your personal fork of this repo.